pavpk-BI/adventureworks-project/README.md

 ### 1. Data Extraction (SQL)
 Used SQL to join, filter, and aggregate data from multiple normalized tables.

+## 🧾 SQL Queries

+All SQL queries used in this project are available in the [sql](./sql) folder.
+Each query aligns with a section of the Power BI dashboard and supports KPIs and visuals.

 Example query:

 ```sql